 • Please leave your workspace cleaner than you found it.

 • Do not hesitate to ask on-duty staff if you do not know something.
 Ceramics is a highly technical art form and even the most experienced ceramicists need help sometimes!

 • Treat everyone with respect.
 Do not use offensive, hostile, intimidating or vulgar language.
 Sexually explicit language or sexual harassment is expressly prohibited.
 Any disrespect, harm, or harassment to TCC instructors, resident artists, interns, or fellow studio members will not be tolerated.
 Please do not create a hostile or negative environment!
 Repeat offenders will be permanently barred from the using the studio.

 • Respect instructors and studio staff when they are working on their own work.
-Please direct your questions to the “on-duty” studio staff wearing the RED TCC apron.
+Please direct your questions to the “on-duty” studio staff.

 • Please do not offer unsolicited advice or opinions.